-SUPPLY CHAIN MANAGEMENT
+III SEMESTER SUPPLY CHAIN MANAGEMENT

-Course Code: P17MBA 31 Credit Pattern: L: T: P:H = 4:0:0:4
+Course Code: P18MBA 31 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

-CIE: 50 Marks SEE: 50 Marks

-No. of Hours per Week: 3+1=4
+SEE: 50 Marks No. of Hours per Week: 4

+Exam Duration: 03 Hours

+Total Numbers of Hours: 52

-- ✓ To make students understand the concept of Supply chain Management. - ✓ To create awareness regarding the Supply Chain Operations and Its Technology. - ✓ To impart the understandings of Design for Logistics concepts that are used to control logistics cost and make the supply chain more efficient. - ✓ To make students understand world class manufacturing concepts.
+- 1. To make students understand the concept of Supply chain Management. - 2.
+To create awareness regarding the Supply Chain Operations and Its Technology. - 3.
+To impart the understandings of Design for Logistics concepts that are used to control logistics cost and make the supply chain more efficient. - 4.
+To make students understand world class manufacturing concepts. - 5.
+To understanding how world class manufacturing is impacting on Indian Markets.